LucianoBestia/dodrio_multi_component/README.md

 Rust does not have true OOP, so the approach must be different.
 There is a concept of modules in Rust, that isolates the code and data.
 Separate *.rs files are automatically separate modules.
 # different approaches
+Now I found the RenderContext that I have to explore for this solution.
 In separate folders I created different working approaches to the same problem:
 - classic (good reuse, not good for dodrio::cache, maybe another cache?)
 - Rc RefCell (good reuse+cache, but runtime borrow checker)